sharathkumargr7/aha-web/README.md

 - Use TypeScript features and strong typing
 - Implement lazy loading for modules
 - Use Angular Material for UI components
-- Follow ESLint rules for consistent code style
+- Follow ESLint rules and Prettier formatting
+- Commit code that passes all pre-commit hooks

+## Dependencies

+### Main Dependencies
+- Angular 17.1.0
+- AG Grid Angular 31.0.1
+- RxJS 7.8.0

+### Development Dependencies
+- ESLint 8.56.0
+- Prettier 3.2.4
+- Husky 8.0.3
+- lint-staged 15.2.0

 ## Contributing

 1. Create a new branch for your feature
 2. Make your changes
+3. Ensure all tests pass and code is formatted
-3. Submit a pull request
+4. Submit a pull request

 ## Further Help